First-Letter-Software/startmenu4mac/README.md

 # Start Menu for Mac
-The app launcher for macOS.
+### The app launcher for macOS.

+Keep your favorite apps organized and readily available, all in one place.
+No more wading through endless rows of icons to find the app you want.

-Learn more at the [First Letter Software website](https://firstlettersoftware.com/startmenuformac/).
+Learn more about Start Menu for Mac at the [First Letter Software website](https://firstlettersoftware.com/startmenuformac/).

+## Testers wanted
+Help shape version 1.0 by becoming a tester!
+[Download Start Menu for Mac](https://firstlettersoftware.com/startmenuformac/download.php).